Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 ### Execution Layer

 The main purpose of the Execution Layer is to guarantee all chains have executed the same transactions and have the same state.
-In addition, the Execution Layer can batch and execute Omni-UTXO transactions(o-transactions for short) in a period, generate zk-proof, and commit it together with state changes to chains, to improve the performance of Omni-UTXO.
+In addition, the Execution Layer can batch and execute OMNI-UTXO transactions(o-transactions for short) in a period, generate zk-proof, and commit it together with state changes to chains, to improve the performance of OMNI-UTXO.

 ### Interpreter

 An interpreter SHOULD be introduced to execute O-TXs, due to the Bitcoin network not being able to deal with O-TXs.
-The transaction data that the interpreter executes are all recorded on the Bitcoin network, so anyone can restore the state of Omni-UTXO tokens, to check if the interpreter functions well.
+The transaction data that the interpreter executes are all recorded on the Bitcoin network, so anyone can restore the state of OMNI-UTXO tokens, to check if the interpreter functions well.

 ### Account Mapping Mechanism for Different Environments